Adrian Cheng: Business career

 In July 2022, Cheng was part of the Hong Kong honours list, when he received the Silver Bauhinia Star.
 The recognition came following his efforts to improve the city of Hong Kong.
 In October 2022, Cheng was a recipient of the Ordre national du Mérite from the French government.
 During the presentation of the award, Consul General of France Christile Drulhe, stated Cheng "has been working tirelessly to foster stronger relations between France and Hong Kong."
 During the same month, he also received an Honorary University Fellowship in The University of Hong Kong.

-In November 2022, Cheng setup the WEMP foundation.
-The non-profit foundation was formed to nurture wellness and support good mental health for children in Hong Kong, following a rise in young people suffering with depression after the COVID-19 pandemic.
-The South China Morning Post reported WEMP would provide counselling for carers and/or parents, with financial aid also available for severe cases.
 In February 2023, it was announced that Cheng had been appointed as non-executive director and a co-chairman of Meta Media Holdings.
 As the largest fashion and luxury media organization in China, it was suggested by Forbes that Cheng could assist with the growth of the business internationally.
 Meta Media's share price rose by 201% on the day Cheng's appointment was announced.
+In June 2023, Cheng was one of the backers of NaaS Technology during its SPO.
+In July 2024, Cheng received the "Best CEO" award in Institutional Investor's Annual Rankings for the fourth consecutive year.
+Ironically, just a few months later he was forced out of his CEO role after New World Development was poised to report a loss close to 20 billion Hong Kong Dollars for the financial year, the worst since the founding and of the company half a century before.

+On September 2025, Cheng launched ALMAD Group, a Hong Kong-based global investment firm targeting digital assets and transformative industries including culture, entertainment, sports, media, healthcare, commercial management, and cultural tourism.
+The firm focuses on emerging markets such as mainland China, ASEAN countries, and the Middle East, with a mission to break boundaries, build what the next generation needs, and shape a future economy filled with possibilities.
+As founder and executive chairman, Cheng plans to globalize the "K11 by AC" cultural brand, including expanding its Anime IP business in mainland China and the Middle East.
+Cheng has previously provided early-stage funding to startups such as the Chinese social media platform Xiaohongshu, electric vehicle maker XPeng Motors, Hong Kong-based microfinance platform Micro Connect, and others including fast-fashion giant Shein.